open-component-model/ocm-website/content/docs/overview/some_terms.md

 ### Component Identity

-- Component Name: Identifies a component. must start with URL-prefix, that should be controlled by the owner of the component to avoid collisions.
+- Component Name: Identifies a component.
+Must start with URL-prefix, that should be controlled by the owner of the component to avoid collisions.
 - Component Version: If used with a Component name, identifies a specific Component Version. must adhere to "relaxed SemVer" (major, minor (+optional patchlevel) - optional v-prefix).

 ### Artifact Identity